caseyocampo/capitalize/README.md

 - Example: `npm init --scope=ocampoce`

+###Step 2 - Create you package

-After initializing, write some code and create your package, then push it to a remote repo like GitHub.
+After initializing, write some code to create your package, then push it to a remote repo like GitHub.

-### Testing the package
+### Step 3 - Testing the package

+Test you package using npmjs's [npm link](https://docs.npmjs.com/cli/v10/commands/npm-link) feature.

-In package repo:
+In the package repo:

     npm link

-In test repo:
+In the test repo:

     npm link package-name

+- Example (non-scoped): `npm link capitalize`

+- Example (scoped): `npm link @ocampoce/capitalize`

 Test the package by importing it and using the package as intended.
 If everything works, you can now publish your package!